JuliaMixedModels/EmbraceUncertainty/contents/intro.md

 r^2(\mathbf{\theta},\mathbf{\beta},\mathbf{u})=
 \|\mathbf{y} -\mathbf{X}\mathbf{\beta} -\mathbf{Z}\Lambda_\theta\mathbf{u}\|^2  + \|\mathbf{u}\|^2,
 $$
-is the sum of the residual sum of squares, measuring fidelity of the model to the data, and a penalty on the size of $\mathbf{u}$, measuring the complexity of the model.
+is the sum of squared residuals, measuring fidelity of the model to the data, and a penalty on the size of $\mathbf{u}$, measuring the complexity of the model.
 Minimizing $r^2$ with respect to $\mathbf{u}$,
 $$
 r^2_{\beta,\theta}=\min_{\mathbf{u}}\left\{\|\mathbf{y} -\mathbf{X}\mathbf{\beta} -\mathbf{Z}\Lambda_\theta\mathbf{u}\|^2+\|\mathbf{u}\|^2\right\}